OriginalAlien/Roblox-Mass-Clothing-Copy/README.md

 # Roblox-Mass-Clothing-Copy
-Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only. **I recommend using VSC (Visual Studio Code) to run this**
+Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only.
+**I recommend using VSC (Visual Studio Code) to run this**
+Edit: Completely forgot to upload "Storage" Folder, Sorry about that lol
 # Features
 - Copy Group's Clothing
 - Scrape and Copy Clothings on Catalog